cym13/cym13.github.io/source/duelingnexus_audit.rst

-If an attacker, can force a JSON response to contain malicious HTML/javascript, then anyone loading that JSON response directly would see that javascript executed, and some malicious action would happen in their session.
-This execution of user-controlled javascript is a vulnerability called Cross-Site Scripting (commonly known as XSS).
+If an attacker, can force a JSON response to contain malicious HTML/javascript, then anyone loading that JSON response directly would see that JavaScript executed, and some malicious action would happen in their session.
+This execution of user-controlled JavaScript is a vulnerability called Cross-Site Scripting (commonly known as XSS).

 Here is a URL showcasing that vulnerability: